scaleoutsystems/tee-serve/README.md

-# Lightweight inference agent in TEE
+# Lightweight model serving in TEE
-C++ PoC for lightweight inference agent in TEE.
+Lightweight model serving in TEE using Gramine and TensorFlow lite C++ API.